spdx/spdx-spec/chapters/2-document-creation-information.md

-# 2 Document Creation Information
+# Document creation information fields

-One instance is required for each SPDX file produced.
-It provides the necessary information for forward and backward compatibility for processing tools.

-Cardinality: Mandatory, one.

-Fields:

-## 2.1 SPDX Version <a name="2.1"></a>
+## D.1 SPDX version field <a name="2.1"></a>

 **2.1.1** Purpose: Provide a reference number that can be used to understand how to parse and interpret the rest of the file.
 It will enable both future changes to the specification and to support backward compatibility.
 The version number consists of a major and minor version indicator.
-The major field will be incremented when incompatible changes between versions are made (one or more sections are created, modified or deleted).
-The minor field will be incremented when backwards compatible changes are made.
+The major field shall be incremented when incompatible changes between versions are made (one or more sections are created, modified or deleted).
+The minor field shall be incremented when backwards compatible changes are made.

-**2.1.2** Intent: Here, parties exchanging information in accordance with SPDX specification need to provide 100% transparency as to which SPDX specification such information is conforming to.
+**2.1.2** Intent: Here, parties exchanging information in accordance with the SPDX specification need to provide 100% transparency as to which SPDX specification version such information is conforming to.

 **2.1.3** Cardinality: Mandatory, one.